KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

 So to get started with an app we

 1. Go back to that nice directory that you are planning on sticking your apps in.
+And then
-2. Type `ruboto gen app --package org.rubyandroid.new_demo`
+2. Type `ruboto gen app --package org.rubyandroid.new_demo`.

-So now we can talk about what `gen app` does.
+Now we can talk about what `gen app` does.
 It creates your whole project including `new_demo/src/new_demo_activity.rb` which is the only file you'll need to edit for these first few lessons.